apollographql/apollo-client/docs/source/essentials/local-state.md

 Updating your application to use Apollo Client's local state management features, instead of `apollo-link-state`, is fairly straightforward.
 The necessary steps are outlined below.

 1. Including `apollo-link-state` as a dependency, and importing it to use `withClientState`, is no longer necessary.
 You can remove the `apollo-link-state` dependency since local state management is included with `apollo-client` >= 2.5.0.
 2. Using `withClientState` is no longer supported.
-The following
+The following:

   ```js
   const cache = new InMemoryCache();